InfoCompass/miki-chat/docs/INSTALL.md

 Now we will describe the maintenance steps for MIKI Chatbot

+# Requirements

+The installation instructions are targetted to an Ubuntu 20 System.

+You will need to install Make and Docker.

 # Checkout and unlock the MIKI Chatbot repo

-In order to unlock the secrets, you need to install transcrypt and unlock using the instructions you have received.
+In order to unlock the secrets, you need to install [Transcrypt](https://github.com/elasticdog/transcrypt) and unlock using the instructions you have received.

 # Update the Action Server Image

 The action server's Docker image needs to be updated in a new installation or whenever the conversation data was updated.

-To do this, run the following Makefile target:
+To do this, run the following Makefile target (You might need to install make):

 `make publish`